Jese310S/battle_app/README.md

 `gem install bundler`

 3. Fork or clone this repository down to your local computer [Clone App Here](https://github.com/Jese310S/battle_app.git).

-4. To install the gem(s) required, navigate to the location of the `/src` folder in repostitory on your computer, and use the command:
+4. To finish use the command:

-`bundle`

-5. Run the app with:

-`ruby main.rb`
+`bash run.sh`

+5. once prompted enter a chosen user name and enjoy the game.

 ## Running the Tests